Student Leadership Action Team

 The peer support program is an ever evolving entity.
 In its present form, successfully selected students from Year 8 are invited to be trained at a three day leadership camp at Shoal Bay late Term 3.

-These students are trained in the skills deemed necessary to successfully deliver the program to Year 7 students the following year by those Year 9 students who excelled as peer support leaders themselves.
+Students are trained in the skills deemed necessary to successfully deliver the program to Year 7 students the following year by those Year 9 students who excelled as peer support leaders themselves.
 Training modules include: communication, problem solving, group dynamics and group management.
 A variety of team-work activities are also interspersed within the training camp.

 In 2013, following three years of implementing ‘peer support’, the Year 9 facilitators rewrote the program to fit the specific needs of Kariong Mountains High School.
 These students also chose the peer support leaders, based on their detailed knowledge of the program they themselves wrote and an audition session held at the end of the training camp.